sbridgwater/simple-simon/content/about/_index.md

 -	I am called Simon Bridgwater
 -	I think "_simple_" is "_beautiful_".
 (I have a degree in Physics and I truly believe that simplicity in mathematics is "_Beautiful_")
--	I like the first verse of the nursery rhyme which in my opion has always emphasized the importance of doing for free.
+-	I like the first verse of the nursery rhyme which in my opinion has always emphasized the importance of doing for free.

 ---
 I learnt to play the guitar at University but I never got round to forming a band.
 Familiar with computers I started to experiment